kendralcullinan/java1-final/README.md

 As a user: AT LEAST 6

-- As a user, I want to namekittens
+- As a user, I want to name kittens
 - As a user, I want to take away kittens
 - As a user, I want to separate kittens
 - As a user, I want to distinguish kittens by color